lwmqn/qnode/README.md

 * Communication based on MQTT protocol and library [**mqtt.js**](https://www.npmjs.com/package/mqtt)
 * Resources structured in a hierarchical Smart-Object-style (IPSO)
-* Easy to create Resources on a Client Device
 * LWM2M-like interfaces for Client/Server interaction
+* Handle many REQ/RSP things for you.
+All you have to do is plan your _Resources_ well.

 <a name="Installation"></a>
 ## 3. Installation